SERVICE PROJECTS

 CROWN CLUB

-Junior Auxiliary of Hattiesburg's Crown Club will mentor young area women entering the 10th grade through 12th grade.
+Junior Auxiliary of Hattiesburg's Crown Club mentors young area women entering the 10th grade through 12th grade.
 The mission is help these women grow through community service.
-Members on this project will facilitate Crown Club membership through an application process.
-Members on this project will help the Crown Club members with their service projects and yearly events.
+Members on this project facilitate Crown Club membership through an application process.
+Members on this project also help the Crown Club members with their service projects and yearly events.
 CLICK HERE FOR MORE INFORMATION

 CHILDREN'S CENTER PLAY THE SAME